expo/create-react-native-app/README.md

 - `yarn ios` -- (`react-native run-ios`) Build the iOS App (requires a MacOS computer).
 - `yarn android` -- (`react-native run-android`) Build the Android App.
 - `yarn web` -- (`expo start:web`) Run the website in your browser.

+### Templates

+By default you create a bare-workflow React project with support for iOS, Android, and web.
+You can opt to use an example project instead by selecting the "Templates from ..." option.
+Custom templates can be used with `--template <Github URL>` option.

+- Use a custom template: `npx create-react-native-app --template https://github.com/someone/my-expo-starter` -- Only works with Github repos on the master branch.
+- All examples can be modified in the [expo/examples](https://github.com/expo/examples) repo.

 ## Sections